 • Godzilla and Rodan remain unconvinced so Mothra scurries off to fight Ghidorah alone.

-The idea of a group of monsters having a philosophical debate while a couple of tine fairies provide colour commentary, as if they were translators from the Monster Island version of the United Nations, is bizarre beyond words and also kind of brilliant.
+The idea of a group of monsters having a philosophical debate while a couple of tine fairies provide colour commentary as if they were translators from the Monster Island version of the United Nations, is bizarre beyond words and also kind of brilliant.
 Some fans decry this more comic take on Godzilla and blame it for the eventually shut down of the series in the mid-70s, but as the franchise has never been prone to having any form of consistent continuity in tone or story I consider this take on Godzilla to be as valid as any other.

-These later Shōwa period entries may be goofy but their also a lot of fun, when Godzilla sees Mothra getting beaten on by King Ghidorah he rushes to the little guys aid as if to say, “Nobody picks on my little buddy.”
+These later Shōwa period entries may be goofy but they’re also a lot of fun, when Godzilla sees Mothra getting beaten on by King Ghidorah he rushes to the little guy’s aid as if to say, “Nobody picks on my little buddy.”
 Rodan apparently feeling left out joins in and even allows Mothra to ride on his back, giving the little guy the ability to fire his spray from the air.
 The fight is over-the-top in its insanity with Mothra holding on to Ghidorah’s tails while the three-headed monster zaps Godzilla in the butt with his lightning, and Rodan buffeting the space monster with a storm of rocks.
 Ghidorah isn’t so much defeated as more likely he was so just embarrassed that he up and leaves.

-Now director Ishirō Honda was not a particular fan of the comic turn the series took but like any working professional he did the best he could with the material on hand, working the human stories into the monster fighting while also making the interesting has always been tricky business, and the introduction of the spy element and alien themes certainly helped.
+Now director Ishirō Honda was not a particular fan of the comic turn the series took but like any working professional, he did the best he could with the material on hand, working the human stories into the monster fighting while also making the interesting has always been tricky business, and the introduction of the spy element and alien themes certainly helped.
 In the case of Ghidorah, the Three-Headed Monster the amnesiac princess from Jupiter being hunted by assassins does tangentially get the humans involved beyond being mere witnesses, and though it is resolved rather abruptly (the final assassin is killed by a landslide caused by the monster fight and the princess being wounded brings back her memory) it’s still satisfying.
-So even though Detective Shindo manages to save the princess it’s clear that the heroes of the day are Godzilla, Rodan and Mothra.
+So even though Detective Shindo manages to save the princess it’s clear that the heroes of the day are Godzilla, Rodan, and Mothra.